fancy1228/BreastCancer/README_AJ.md

 SPARK library was prepared using xGen regions

-Jake combined lifted hg19 to hg38 and combined all cases and controls using xGen
+Jake combined lift-over hg38 from hg19 and combined all cases and controls using xGen

 case bams: /share/descartes/jake.proc/hg38.reproc/aj.breast.cancer/data/proc/crams